sanjibroy360/js_closure/practice/scope.md

 };
 var two = addOne(1);
 console.log(two);

+// Output: addOne is not defined.
+//         2
 ```

 7. Make a Execution Context Diagram for the following JS and write the output.